mikerochip/msbuild-training-manual/README.md

 ### Usage

-Define multi-value variables via xml attribute values.
+Define multi-value properties in xml attributes.

 Think of this as a way to declare and assign data to a collection.